Join over 150k subscribers to get the latest articles, podcast episodes, and data-packed reports—in your inbox, every week.

 “It’s a declarative sentence that summarizes your users,” Timothy said.
 “It summarizes their needs, and it also encapsulates a surprising insight, something you found by going out and interacting with them firsthand.”

 If you’ve ever played mad libs, you know how these work.
 But for those who haven’t, think of insight mad libs as fill-in-the-blank statements for content analysis.
-Use them to frame into context what you've found from qualitative research.
+Use them to frame into context what you've found from qualitative research like customer interviews.

 Here are some common mad lib structures that Timothy shares in his workshops: